GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     }
     ```

-1. If you try to invoke the flow in Genkit UI (**flows/queryTransformFlow**)
+1. If you try to invoke the flow in Genkit UI (**Flows/queryTransformFlow**)
-    You should get an output something that looks like this:
+    You should get an output something that looks like this as the flow is returning a default empty output.

     ```json
     {